silicon-gorge/mr-tyrant/README.md

 GET /1.x/apps/{env}/{app-name}

 For the particular environment _{env} = dev | prod_ returns the list of commits of configuration data for the specific application _{app-name}_.
-By default, the most recent 20 commits are returned, although the maximum amount to be returned can be specified with the optional parameter _n_ = a number or _all_.
+It only returns the 20 most recent commits.
+This is all we need for our purposes, probably.

 ### Example Request